gstdev/RPA-Public/README.md

 | excelFile  | Rename Files  | Excel Spreadsheet for File Rename  |
 | renamedFileDirectory  | Cell Match  | Default Renamed Document Path  |

-* Verify all of your hotkeys match (set in Root Directory Loop scope)
+* Verify all of your Word hotkeys match (set in Root Directory Loop scope).
+If yours are different, then you will need to modify the Root Directory Loop sequences so that they match your hotkeys.
   * Approve all comments
     * Alt + r
     * a2l